 Leech Lake Tribal Colleges abides by tribal, federal, state, and local laws and regulations.
 The institutional policies and procedures manual addresses legal matters in relation to the departments of Finance, Human Resources, Maintenance, and Security.
 The student handbook addresses tribal, federal, and state laws in its "Drugs and Illegal Substances" section and the Minnesota Clean Indoor Act in its "Smoke-free Campus Policy" section, with an exception for ceremonies.
 LLTC abides by the Federal Civil Rights Act of 1964 and exercises Indian Preference Law in its hiring and human resources practices.
 LLTC provides staff training on compliance with laws, including:

-- Copyright and Fair Use in academic and library materials - Family Educational Rights and Privacy Act in student records manuals are available in print in all departments and electronically on the staff intranet.
+- Copyright and Fair Use in academic and library materials - Family Educational Rights and Privacy Act in student records

 Clear and Fair Policies